 Programme in detail

 In Year One, you will study language modules as well as foundation modules, which will introduce you to a range of topics in French history, culture and linguistics.
 You will also take a ‘Language awareness’ module which is designed to support your language learning by sensitising you to issues in language and linguistics.
-During your second and final year you will take language modules, plus content modules which cover the spectrum of French studies – from French film and texts discussing the New World, to contemporary French sociolinguistics, French cinema and collaboration during the Second World War.
+During your second and final year you will take language modules, plus content modules which cover the spectrum of French studies – from French film and texts discussing the New World, to contemporary French sociolinguistics, French cinema, fashion in France, and collaboration during the Second World War.
 You may also, subject to approval, select relevant modules from the wider School of Histories, Languages and Cultures, including modules from Film Studies.
-Our work placement module allows you to practically to apply your skills under the supervision of one of your departmental teachers.
+Our work placement module allows you to apply your skills practically under the supervision of one of your departmental teachers.

-Further to this, you will spend one year in a French-speaking country as an assistant in a school, as a student at a partner university, or on a work placement.
-If you combine Major French with a Minor in another language, you may choose to split the year abroad between a French-speaking country and another country.
+Further to this, you will spend one year in a French-speaking country as a language assistant in a school, as a student at a partner university, or on a work placement.
+If you combine Major French with a Minor in another language, you will split the year abroad between a French-speaking country and another country.